What is Volumetric Weight? Calculation Guide & Formula (2026)

 How does USPS calculate cubic pricing?

 Cubic pricing is a special tier for small, heavy packages.
-It is calculated as: (Length x Width x Height) / 1,728.
-If the result is under 0.50 cubic feet, you qualify for lower rates regardless of weight (up to 20 lbs).
+The formula is: (Length x Width x Height in inches) / 1,728.
+If the result is under 0.50 cubic feet, you qualify for lower cubic rates regardless of actual weight, up to 20 lbs.
+This makes USPS cubic pricing very cost-effective for dense, small items.

 Does Flat Rate shipping go by weight?

-No. USPS Flat Rate boxes ignore both actual weight (up to 70 lbs) and volumetric weight.
-If you ship heavy but small items (like gold or mechanical parts), Flat Rate is often cheaper than standard Priority Mail.
+No. USPS Flat Rate boxes ignore both actual weight (up to 70 lbs) and volumetric weight entirely.
+If you are shipping heavy but compact items such as gold, tools, or mechanical parts, Flat Rate is often significantly cheaper than standard Priority Mail with dimensional weight applied.

-How to calculate volumetric weight for road freight?
+How do you calculate volumetric weight for road freight?

-Road freight often uses a "Density" standard.
+Road freight typically uses a density standard rather than a simple divisor.
 A common calculation is 333 kg per cubic meter.
-You measure the volume in m3 (L x W x H in meters) and multiply by 333 to get the chargeable weight in kg.
+You measure the package volume in m3 (L x W x H in meters) and multiply by 333 to get the chargeable weight in kg.
+LTL and FTL carriers may use slightly different density standards, so always request the specific formula from your freight broker.